DeaconDesperado/swfty-share/README.md

 Also included is a Twisted transfer protocol `protocols/transfer/transfer.py` This protocol is intended to receive asynchronous file uploads for stories via mobile devices.

+Modules are as follows:

+* `frontend` contains the Flask frontend that will render html to regular browsers and handle HTTP form posts for stories
+* `protocols` define custom client and transfer protocols to be implemented by mobile devices to add files to stories
+* `models` contains the core program models for stories and files built for MongoDB
+* `search` will eventually contain a parallelized search to crawl through story descriptions, tags and files.

+The app is intended as a proof of concept